leolanese/React-seed/README.md

     yarn add typescript @types/node @types/react @types/react-dom @types/jest

--- At this point we can ue TS in our app, files are renamed as .TSX -- props are hardly-type as any (only for demonstrations proposes)
+-- At this point we can ue TS in our app, files are renamed as .TSX -- props are hardly-type use any (only for demonstrations proposes)

 ```